sboden/odtphp/README.md

 parallel queues to the PDF converters.

-### Technical tidbits
+### Technical informations

 #### Why do my variables sometimes not get filled in?

-Because LibreOffice adds metadata to what you change.
+Because LibreOffice adds metadata to text that you change.
 E.g. when you have something as follows in your ODT file:

 ```